ronaldsengkey/fitClubPartner/README.md

 # Fit Club app [![bitHound Score][bithound-img]][bithound-url]

-A Fit Club Android App
+A Fit Club Android App Partner

 ## Usage

 #### PhoneGap CLI

-The hello-world template is the default when you create a new application using the [phonegap-cli][phonegap-cli-url].

-    phonegap create my-app

-Create an app using this template specifically:

-    phonegap create my-app --template hello-world

-To see a list of other available PhoneGap templates:

-    phonegap template list
+The fitClubPartner is the part of fitClub, This app special for fitClub partner only, to help manage they club data and transaction.

+    controlling coach

+manage membership

+    controlling schedule

+controlling payment transaction

 ## [config.xml][config-xml]